Luansantos-dev/luansantos-dev/README.md

 ### About me

-I'm a Front-End Developer based in Salvador, Brazil, focused on Angular, TypeScript, and data-driven web solutions.
+I'm a Full Stack Developer based in Salvador, Brazil, focused on Angular, TypeScript, and data-driven web solutions.
 I work at the intersection of development and analytics — building interfaces that look good and dashboards that support real decisions.

 Currently working as a Data Analyst at **Itaparica Tour Operadora**, where I automated reporting workflows and reduced operational time by **40%** using SQL, Power BI, and Google Sheets.